automatisch/automatisch/packages/docs/pages/apps/google-sheets/actions.md

     desc: Create a blank spreadsheet or duplicate an existing spreadsheet.
 Optionally, provide headers.
   - name: Create spreadsheet row
     desc: Creates a new row in a specific spreadsheet.
+  - name: Create worksheet
+    desc: Create a blank worksheet with a title.
+Optionally, provide headers.
 ---

 <script setup>